Current ThreatQ Version Filter

 Intel 471 Compromised Credentials

-The Intel 471 Compromised Credentials feed imports compromised credentials from Intel 471's API in order to track internal credentials that have been compromised.
+The Intel 471 Compromised Credentials feed imports compromised credentials from Intel 471's cloud API in order to track internal credentials that have been compromised.

-GET https://api.intel471.com/v1/credentials/occurrences/stream
+GET https://api.intel471.cloud/integrations/creds/v1/credentials/occurrences/stream

 Sample Response: